ollyoechsle/js-testframe/README.md

     .should(haveStyle("background-color", "green", "yellow", "orange"))
 ```

-But with mappers you can reuse and make things easier to read and continue to chain your shoulds together.
+With mappers you can reuse a single TestFrame:

 ```
 thenThe(jQuery('tbody tr'))